On a mission to make the world pothole-free, PotHoleRaja has also been saving lives simultaneously

 Experts opine that the road infrastructure is slowly getting better in India, but the need for pedestrian-friendly and disabled-friendly roads is the need of the hour.
 Things that can be done include better surveillance on the roads and more accountability from the drivers.
 The roads abroad are not different from Indian Roads.
 Potholes still remain to be a global problem.
 The only thing that differs with the developed nation is in the time of getting the issues addressed when brought attention to the right authorities.
 But the problem of potholes persists everywhere.

 The “Electric BharatMala”, is an initiative of StartupnREV, led by John Kuruvilla and Gautam Khot joined by the collaborations of various organisations including PotHoleRaja.
-This journey aims to cover 14000+ kilometers on an electric motorcycle with the mission to introduce the EV ecosystem and promote road safety across India through a world-record attempt.
-PotHoleRaja on this journey will be fixing 1000 potholes.
+This journey had cover 14000+ kilometers on an electric motorcycle with the mission to introduce the EV ecosystem and promote road safety across India through a world-record attempt.
+PotHoleRaja on this journey has fixed 1000+ potholes and had over 10000+ students addressed for road safety across the journey.

 There has been a considerable impact on ground by the projects executed by PotHoleRaja in the journey of the past 5 years.
 They have fixed 13000+Potholes in 10 cities, impacted 20L+ Lives directly, 15L lives are safe on the road daily and 150 tonnes of CO2 emissions have been reduced.